bailey27/cppcryptfs/README.md

 Windows Defender realtime scanning was disabled during the tests because it really slows down cygwin tar.
 It took 2m43.600s to extract linux-3.0.tar.gz on native NTFS with realtime scanning enabled.

-cppcryptfs performs about the same as the mirror sample program from Dokany which doesn't do any encryption or decryption.
+cppcryptfs performs about the same as the mirror sample program from Dokany which doesn't do encryption.

 ```
 								cppcryptfs		native NTFS		Dokany mirror